erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

 Further examples using real languages are provided in the post [C# and Homoiconicity]({% post_url 2014-09-21-design-csharp-and-homoiconicity %}) and [Javascript and Homoiconicity]({% post_url 2014-09-18-design-javascript-and-homoiconicity %}).

-When we use the traditional add in a program, we need to know where the value of left and right come from before we can call add's algorithm:
+We must provide the left,right parameters to add at the time of invocation.

-    int x = 5;
+    int left = 5;
-    int y = 8;
+    int right = 8;
-    int result = add (x, y); // We must push data into add right here.
+    int result = add(left, right); // We must push data into add right here.

 We can't get around it.
-At some point while coding, when we call add, we have to pass parameters to add at that point in the code.
+While coding, we have to pass parameters to add at the time of invocation!
+It's forced on us by the language syntax.

-When we use add as a mechanism, we don't need to know where the values of left and right come from before we call add's algorithm:

-    // addMech defined anywhere in the program.
-    // perhaps during initiation
+We can invoke an add mechanism at anytime in our code without knowing anything about left and right **at the time of invocation**!

     mechanism result = addMech.go; // We can initialize addMech somewhere else

-In fact, we don't even need to know what data is required by the add algorithm when we use add in our policy.
-The internal workings of add are **fully** encapsulated and hidden from the policy.
+    // OR

+    mechanism result = addMech(left, right).go // or do it right here

 ## Play Around In the Console